 The sector erase function erases one or more sectors in the memory array.
-(See Table on page 64 and Figure 7.3.)
+(See Table 12.1 on page 68 and Figure 7.3.)
 The device does not require the system to preprogram a sector prior to erase.
 The Embedded Erase algorithm automatically programs and verifies the entire memory to an all zero data pattern prior to electrical erase.
 After a successful sector erase, all locations within the erased sector contain FFFFh.
 The system is not required to provide any controls or timings during these operations.

-After the command sequence is written, the sector erase time-out t{SEA} (50 μs) occurs.
-During the time-out period, additional sector addresses may be written.
+After the command sequence is written, a sector erase time-out of no less than $t{SEA}$ occurs.
+During the timeout period, additional sector addresses may be written.
 Loading the sector erase buffer may be done in any sequence, and the number of sectors may be from one sector to all sectors.
 The time between these additional cycles must be less than 50 μs.
-Any sector erase address and command following the exceeded time-out (50 μs) may or may not be accepted.
+Any sector erase address and command following the exceeded time-out (50μs) may or may not be accepted.
 Any command other than Sector Erase or Erase Suspend during the time-out period resets that sector to the read mode.
 The system can monitor DQ3 to determine if the sector erase timer has timed out (See Section 7.8.6.)
 The time-out begins from the rising edge of the final WE# pulse in the command sequence.